 Our 2016 Saturday collection events are done for the year.
 Johnson County will be accepting electronics waste during our monthly Household Hazardous Waste (HHW) Saturday Collection Events starting again in 2017 on the 2nd Saturday of the month beginning March 11, 2017 through November 14, 2017.
 Drop-offs are by appointment only.
 Schedule your appointment online or call (913) 715-6907.
-For more information on the company we use: MRC Recycling click here.
-Prices reflect changes in disposal costs for electronics effective July 1, 2016..
+The company we use to collect the elctronics is MRC Recycling.
 Cash or Check Only, no CC.

 - CRT TV's 26" or less = $30.00 & 27" or greater= $50.00 (This includes console TV's, true big screen TV's, and projection TV's)

 - Flat screen TV pricing : All sizes of LED, LCD, and Plasma= $10.00

 - Freon containing items= $10.00 (This includes freezers, refrigerators, AC units, dehumidifiers, etc.)

 - CRT computer monitors= $5.00 each unless a CPU is also dropped off at the same time.

 - LCD Computer monitors are FREE